kfjahnke/envutil/README.md

 rotation, pass Euler angles yaw, pitch and roll - they default to zero: no rotation.
 The size of the output is given by --width and --height.
 You must pass an output filename with --output; --input specifies the environment image.
-Currently, the output is always plain RGB, alpha is ignored.

 ## --input INPUT         input file name (mandatory)